RadAdapt: Radiology Report Summarization via Lightweight Domain Adaptation of Large Language Models: Results and Discussion

 Another weakness is that ``domain'' and ``distribution'' are not rigorously defined.
 Our intuitive characterizations could be improved by quantifying or visualizing the distance between different distributions using various embedding- or graph-based methods~\cite{johnson2019billion, jain2021radgraph}.

 Lastly, we made assumptions determining the best configuration of model and prompting method.
-We first performed a comprehensive evaluation of all models and methods using the base architecture (223M parameters) on MIMIC-III (see Table~\ref{tab:results-base}, appendix).
+We first performed a comprehensive evaluation of all models and methods using the base architecture (223M parameters) on MIMIC-III (Table~\ref{tab:results-base}, appendix) and all models with LoRA on Stanford's ultrasound dataset (Table~\ref{tab:results-suh-lora}, appendix).
 From these results we chose only the best model (\clintfive) for scaling to the large architecture (738M parameters) due to compute constraints.
-We subsequently took this best configuration determined on MIMIC-III and applied it to MIMIC-CXR without considering other possibilities.
-Future work should include a comprehensive evaluation of all configurations on both architecture sizes and datasets.
+Future work should include a comprehensive evaluation of all configurations across datasets and architecture sizes.